Beware of silo gas

 When inhaled, nitrogen dioxide can cause burning and scarring of the lungs and respiratory system.
-This is the condition known as silo filler’s disease and can result in serious permanent lung injury and even death.
+This condition is also known as silo filler’s disease and can result in serious permanent lung injury and even death.

 Symptoms of exposure to silo gas include coughing, burning, chills, fever and nausea.
-A farmer may also be exposed to silo gas, experience very mild or no symptoms and die while sleeping from fluid accumulation in the lungs.
+A farmer exposed to silo gas, may experience very mild or no symptoms and yet die while sleeping from fluid accumulation in the lungs.
 Farmers who suspect that they have been exposed to silo gas should seek medical assistance immediately.

-Silo filler’s disease can be prevented by the following practices:
+Your chances of experiencing silo filler’s disease can be minimized by the following practices:

 - Do not enter the silo for two to three weeks after silo filling has been completed.